 It’s hard not to get enticed about starting a business on Amazon.
-After all, when you do your research, it all looks incredible on paper.
+After all, it all looks incredible on paper when you do your research.
 Turning a few bucks into hundreds of dollars and being a part of a company that earns billions – a huge portion of which goes to sellers – is enough motivation to get people signing up for a seller’s account.
 Yet, wanting to sell and knowing how to sell on Amazon are two different things.

-As in any type of business, you can’t afford to get your excitement get the better of you and cloud your judgment.
+As in any business, you can’t afford to get your excitement to get the better of you and cloud your judgment.
 Starting is the easy part.
-If you want your business to have a long future, you must pair your passion with practical knowledge.
+But, if you want your business to have a long future, you must pair your passion with practical knowledge.

-Here are 7 things you must know before you start selling in Amazon:
+Here are seven things you must know before you start selling on Amazon:

 - It’s Not a Get-Rich-Quick Scheme

 As enticing as these ideas sound, they’re just a scam to get money out of your pocket most of the time.
 Amazon isn’t one of these schemes.
-It’s a business endeavor that will demand time, hard work, patience, and the discipline to follow rules set by the company.
+Instead, it’s a business endeavor that will demand time, hard work, patience, and the discipline to follow the rules set by the company.

 - Amazon Releases Pay Every 2 Weeks

-You can expect to receive your funds from your sales revenue to your bank account every 2 weeks if you meet the following requirements:
+You can expect to receive your funds from your sales revenue to your bank account every two weeks if you meet the following requirements: